 Third, keto berry smoothies need a source of sweetness, but not from natural sugars.
 This keto mixed berry smoothie recipe uses stevia extract, but you can also use another sugar free sweetener such as monk fruit or erythritol.
 (Note: if you use a 1:1 sugar free sweetener, you will need to add a lot more.)

-🍓 Keto Berry Smoothie Recipe Benefits
+🍓 Vegan Keto Smoothie Recipe Benefits

 Why try dairy free keto smoothie recipes?
 Here are some advantages of this vegan low carb smoothie recipe: